Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 write an external text file from which the script should read the input data, search and assert it's existence.

-** In Python**
+**In Python:**

 .. code-block:: python

-      // Collection of String values. source = open("input_file.txt", "r")
+   # Collection of String values.
+   source = open("input_file.txt", "r")
    values = source.readlines()
    source.close()

-   // Execute For loop for each String in 'arr' array. for search in values:
+   # Execute For loop for each String in the values array.
+   for search in values:
        sel.open("/");
        sel.type("q", search);